 Subdivision 1.
-Commercial fishing license for Lake Superior. (a) A license to fish commercially in Lake Superior shall be issued only to a resident who possesses 5,000 feet of gill net of mesh sizes permitted in subdivisions 4 and 5 or two pound nets, has landed fish in the previous year with a value of at least \$1,500, except for those state waters from Duluth to Silver Bay upon the discretion of the commissioner, and has engaged in commercial fishing for at least 50 days of the previous year.
-An applicant shall be issued a license without meeting these requirements if the applicant is 65 or more years of age and has held a license continuously since 1947.
-An applicant may be issued a license, at the discretion of the commissioner, if failure to meet these requirements resulted from illness or other mitigating circumstances, or the applicant has reached the age of 65 and has been licensed at least ten of the previous 15 years.
-Persons receiving licenses under these provisions for applicants 65 years of age or more must be in attendance at the setting and lifting of nets.
-The commissioner may issue multiple licenses to individuals who meet these requirements and have held multiple licenses prior to 1978.
+Commercial fishing license for Lake Superior. (a) A license to fish commercially in Lake Superior shall be issued to a maximum of 50 residents.
+To qualify for licensing, a resident must have landed fish in the previous year with a value of at least \$1,500, and must have engaged in commercial fishing for at least 30 days of the previous year.
+An applicant may be issued a license, at the discretion of the commissioner, if failure to meet the requirements for the dollar value of fish landed or number of days fished resulted from illness or other mitigating circumstances, or the applicant has reached the age of 65 and has been licensed at least five of the previous ten years.

-- (b) A license may be issued to a resident who has not previously fished commercially on Lake Superior and has not been convicted of a game and fish law violation in the preceding three years, if the applicant: - (1) shows a bill of sale indicating the purchase of gear and facilities connected with an existing license; - (2) shows proof of inheritance of all the gear and facilities connected with an existing license; or - (3) has served at least two years as a helper in a Minnesota Lake Superior licensed commercial fishing operation. - Subd.
+(b) A license may be issued to a resident who has not previously fished commercially on Lake Superior and has not been convicted of a game and fish law violation in the preceding three years, if the applicant:

+(1) shows a bill of sale indicating the purchase of gear and facilities connected with an existing license;

+(2) shows proof of inheritance of all the gear and facilities connected with an existing license; or

+(3) has served at least two years as an apprentice in a Minnesota Lake Superior licensed commercial fishing operation.

+Subd.
 2. Types of fish permitted.
-Lake trout, ciscoes, chubs, alewives, lake white-fish, round whitefish, pygmy whitefish, rainbow smelt, and rough fish may be taken by licensed commercial fishing operators from Lake Superior, in accordance with this section.
+Lake trout, ciscoes, chubs, alewives, lake whitefish, round whitefish, pygmy whitefish, rainbow smelt, and rough fish may be taken by licensed commercial fishing operators from Lake Superior, in accordance with this section.